moneybutton/yours-core/README.md

 "log" section of the dattdocs README.
 The log has since been moved to the blog at [blog.datt.co](http://blog.datt.co).
 The GitHub repository for the blog is at [github.com/dattnetwork/dattblog](https://github.com/dattnetwork/dattblog).
-Since the log has been linked externally to this section on the the repo on GitHub, we retain this section here so as to not break the external links.
+Since the log has been linked externally to this section on the repo on GitHub, we retain this section here so as to not break the external links.